 Well, today we’re going to answer that question.
 We’ll talk about the science behind tankless water heaters in Sydney.
 We can dive into specifics about how these systems work, how much energy they consume, and what kinds of homes would be perfect for them.

-It’s not magic, but it’s still fun to understand how your water heater works—especially if you ever run into any problems with it!
+It’s fun to learn how your water heater works, especially if you ever encounter any issues with it.

 Tankless Means No Tank

 What if we just cut the tank out of the equation entirely?
-By streaming water through a pipe that’s superheated by a gas burner, couldn’t you effectively provide instant hot water without the need for a tank?
+By heating up water using a gas burner, could you not effectively provide instant hot water?
 Eureka!
 That’s exactly how a tankless water heater works!
 By using a continual stream of water that’s heated to appropriate temperatures when you need it, you get access to unlimited hot water in Sydney.

 Also, keep in mind that a conventional tank water heater requires the tank to be heated for the whole day.
-If you decide to run a hot faucet at any point, the water must be heated at that moment for the faucet to work.
-This results in something called standby heat loss, which means energy is constantly being wasted to keep your hot water tank heated.
+If you decide to turn on the tap, the water must be already warm for the tap to function properly.
+Standby heat loss occurs when energy is constantly lost to keep your hot water heater warm.
 With a tankless system, this waste never happens.
-Tankless water heaters have earned a reputation for being much more energy-efficient than their conventional counterparts, because they don’t waste energy keeping a tank hot and only burn fuel when it’s needed!
+Tankless heaters have earned a reputation for being much more energy-efficient than their conventional counterparts because they don’t waste energy keeping a tank hot and only burn fuel when it’s needed!

 Is It Right for Your Home?